cmhainje/cmhainje.github.io/writings/2024-01-12-yearly-theme.md

 Following from the realization that a beautiful garden is not an overcrowded mess (*a.k.a.* I burned myself out in 2023), I'm choosing to do *less*.
 I'm going to take fewer classes, not be a TA while also taking classes, and try to wrap up research projects so that I can focus better on the ones that will carry forward to my dissertation (and onward).

 Similarly, I want to be *more decisive*.
 Doing less means not taking on as much stuff, but it *also* means learning how to decisively say *no*.
 This is of the utmost importance as I formally choose my advisor and research topic this spring, but also carries over to my day-to-day.
-I need to be more decisive about the simple things, too—what to each for lunch, whether to wash my laundry today, which book to read next, etc.—and I think the *source* of this decisiveness should be the realization that *any* choice is far better than no choice at all.
+I need to be more decisive about the simple things, too—what to eat for lunch, whether to wash my laundry today, which book to read next, etc.—and I think the source of this decisiveness should be the realization that *any* choice is far better than no choice at all.

-I want to tend to the *body*.
+I also want to use this framework to help me prioritize taking care of myself: my body, mind, and spirit.

+*Body*.
 I feel like physical health is the foundation on top of which all the meaningful things in life are built, and my foundation has been feeling crumbly.
 In the garden metaphor, I suppose this would be the soil... or the water quality?
 Regardless, its importance to *everything else* I care about is obvious, and I've gone on too long without paying it its due.

-I also want to tend to the *mind*.
+*Mind*.
 The mind, like the body, is an integral component to the entire garden.
 But where I think of the body as being a physical component of the garden, I think of the mind as being even more fundamental.
 Everything about the experience of life comes from the *mind*, so its health is like the health of the Sun for the garden: it's the utter bedrock of everything.
 To care for the mind, I have a few specific ideas.

 - Less screen time.
 Scrolling on social media is the biggest weed in my garden: I don't intentionally choose it, it spreads *fast*, and its overgrowth chokes out the other things I care about.
 Not to mention that constantly reading about all that's wrong with the world doesn't usually help my emotional state.
 - Relatedly, my work on the computer is alienating at times.
 My mind is *not* a digital machine, and it craves real, physical interaction with the world.
 (Also, I'm sure screens help drive  my vision issues and headaches).
 Aside from just spending more time outside, I also want to explore ways to do more of my work *off* the computer and away from the screen.